 But you are not to be called rabbi, for you have one teacher, and you are all brothers and sisters.
 And call no one your father on earth, for you have one Father, the one in heaven.
 Nor are you to be called instructors, for you have one instructor, the Messiah.
 The greatest among you will be your servant.
 All who exalt themselves will be humbled, and all who humble themselves will be exalted.
 (Mt 23:8-12)

-The presbytery acknowledges these calls to equality and mutuality.
+The Presbytery acknowledges these calls to equality and mutuality.
 But hierarchy is baked into the way we function.
 Even when people do not appear to “lord it over” one another in an explicit sense, still our close study of the PSF yielded an image of insiders and outsiders, people in inner circles who feel a sense of belonging and empowerment and access to resources while others find themselves at the margins feeling like they are “other” and not valued members of a community.
 The circles of “othering” and belonging in our presbytery may appear subtle to some, but they are glaringly obvious to others.
 Those in the center may be unaware; those at the margins may be painfully aware.

 "Eli said, “What was it that he told you?
 Do not hide it from me.
 May God do so to you and more also, if you hide anything from me of all that he told you.”
 So Samuel told him everything and hid nothing from him.
 Then he said, “It is the Lord; let him do what seems good to him.”
 (1 Samuel 3:17-18)